 Here is a guide for this method:

-- Wait for a few minutes for the paint stripper to work – check the manufacturer’s instructions
+- Wait 10-15 minutes for the paint stripper to penetrate the coating and dissolve the particles.

 - Leave the wood to dry.